RezaJF/hess/README.md

 ```

 In the command above, `--prefix` specifies prefix of the files generated
-during step 1, "step1", in this case; `--k` specifies the maximum number
+during step 1, "step1", in this case; `--k`, default at 50, specifies the
-of eigenvectors to use in estimating local SNP heritability; `--out`
+maximum number of eigenvectors to use in estimating local SNP heritability;
-specifies the name of the output file.
+`--out` specifies the name of the output file.

 After executing the command above, 2 files will be created.